varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 modified: November 30, 2025
 ---

 The Muon optimizer was developed inside of the Modded NanoGPT speedrun, which has the expressed goal of training a GPT-style model as fast as possible [^jordan-muon] [^moddednanogpt].
-Since then, Muon has become widely used, and the Modded NanoGPT record has been pushed from 45 minutes down to just over 2 minutes.
-In this post, I'll showcase some improvements to Muon from recent record runs and motivate why they improve standard Muon.
+Since then, Muon has become widely adopted, and new variations are proposed regularly.
+The Modded NanoGPT speedrun, whose record has dropped from 45 minutes to ~2.2 minutes, is a proving ground for these refinements.
+In this post, I'll showcase the improvements to Muon in record runs and motivate why they enhance the original form of Muon.

+> "The reason I didn't write a proper arxiv paper for Muon is because I simply don't think there's any relationship between the ability to publish a paper with lots of good-looking results about a new optimizer, and whether that optimizer actually works.
+I only trust speedruns." —Keller Jordan [^jordan24a]

 [^jordan-muon]: [Keller Jordan et al 2024b](https://kellerjordan.github.io/posts/muon/) *Muon: An optimizer for hidden layers in neural networks*